PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 </div>

-**(3) RSE-FPN: FPN structure of residual attention mechanism**
+**(3) RSE-FPN: A FPN structure with residual attention mechanism**

 RSE-FPN (Residual Squeeze-and-Excitation FPN) is shown in the figure below.
-RSEFPN introduces the residual structure and the channel attention structure, and replaces the convolutional layer in the FPN with the RSEConv layer of the channel attention structure to improve the representation ability of the feature map.
+RSE-FPN introduces residual attention mechanism by replacing the convolutional layer in the FPN with RSEConv, to improve the representation ability of the feature map.

-Considering that the number of FPN channels in the detection model of PP-OCRv2 is very small, only 96, if SEblock is directly used to replace the convolution in FPN, the features of some channels will be suppressed, and the accuracy will be reduced.
-The introduction of residual structure in RSEConv will alleviate the above problems and improve the text detection effect.
-By further updating the FPN structure of the student model of CML in PP-OCRv2 to RSE-FPN, the hmean of the student model can be further improved from 84.3% to 85.4%.
+Considering that the features of some channels will be suppressed if the convolution layer in FPN is directly replaced with SEblock, as the number of FPN channels in the detection model of PP-OCRv2 is 96, which is very small.
+The introduction of residual structure in RSEConv can alleviate the above problems and improve the text detection effect.
+By updating the FPN structure of the student model of CML to RSE-FPN, the hmean of the student model can be further improved from 84.3% to 85.4%.

 <div align="center">
     <img src=".././ppocr_v3/RSEFPN.png" width="1000">